Find Real Joy

 In that, you’ll find your joy.

-[Buchanan continues] In quietness and rest is your salvation, God says [Is.30:15].
+[Buchanan continues] In quietness and rest is your salvation, God says [Isa.
+30:15].
 But we want to flee and amass horses, chariots, accolades, pats on the back—just about anything to bolster our sense of security and worthiness.
 But none of those things can.
-All the do is sent us scurrying in the opposite direction.
+All they do is send us scurrying in the opposite direction.
 They just widen the hole we want them to fill.
 Like gluttony, insecurity’s appetite increases with every bite.